freenas/freenas-docs/userguide/tasks.rst

 tests.
 If a disk fails a test, even if the overall status is "Passed", start to think about replacing that disk.

-.. warning:: take care when creating your test schedule as performance issues can occur when S.M.A.R.T. tests are run at the same time as scrub or resilver operations.
+.. warning:: Take care when creating your test schedule as performance issues can occur when S.M.A.R.T. tests are run at the same time as scrub or resilver operations.

 You can verify which tests will run and when by typing :command:`smartd -q showtests` within :ref:`Shell`.

-You can check the results of a test from :ref:`Shell` by specifying the name of the drive.
+The results of a test can be checked from :ref:`Shell` by specifying the name of the drive.
 For example, to see the results for disk *ada0*, type::